gt-marine-robotics-group/Virtuoso/virtuoso_perception/README.md

 ### dock/find_dock_posts_node.py
 This node finds the location of the dock posts using stereo vision (for Roboboat currently).
 The left-most dock has a green marker, there are two white markers around the center dock, and the right-most dock has a red marker.
 Currently being phased out for a more robust solution.

+### stereo/buoy_stereo_node.py
+This node first identifies the buoys in each camera by calling the service found in `buoy_cam_filter_node` for each camera.
+Then, it pairs clusters on the left camera with clusters on the right camera.
+Using the midpoint of each cluster, it then uses trigonometry to find the x and y location of the object relative to the left camera.
+We are able to do this by knowing the location of both cameras relative to each other and the focal lengths of the cameras.
+While results have been stellar in simulation and in the lab, results have been mixed on the water.
+Thus, we will probably be phasing our basic stereo vision implementation and instead purchase an outdoor stereo camera.

+### stereo/dock_stereo_node.py
+This node first identifies the codes of the dock by calling the service in the `find_dock_codes_node` which returns the contours of each code (this is not an external service listed below).
+Then, similar to buoy stereo, it matches midpoints and does trigonometry to determine to position of the two farthest codes.
+We can then use these two poses to orient the USV with the dock.
+Results have been mixed even in simulation, so we will be phasing this out in favor of an outdoor stereo camera.

 ## Other Algorithms of Note